CIgrate: Automating CI Service Migration with Large Language Models: Introduction

-The rest of this report is organized as follows.
+The rest of this paper is organized as follows.
 Section \ref{sec:background_and_related_work} provides a background context and an overview of the related work.
-Section \ref{sec:study_design} outlines the study design, including data collection methods, sources, processing, analysis procedures, and the motivation and approach of each RQ.
-Section \ref{sec:execution_plan} details the planned analyses and how each RQ will be addressed.
-Section \ref{sec:threats_to_validity} discusses potential threats to validity and how we plan to mitigate them.
-Finally, Section \ref{sec:conclusion} summarizes the contributions and implications of the study.
+Section~\ref{sec:approach} describes our automated CI migration approach.
+Section~\ref{sec:evaluation} presents the experimental design.
+Section~\ref{sec:results} reports the results of our evaluation.
+Section~\ref{sec:discussion} discusses the practical implications of our findings.
+Section~\ref{sec:threats_to_validity} discusses the validity threats to our results.
+Section~\ref{sec:conclusion} draws conclusions and suggests future work.